idugalic/digital-restaurant/drestaurant-apps/README.md

 ### Monolith 2 (REST API by not segregating Command and Query)

 Source code: [https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps/drestaurant-monolith-rest)

-Sometimes, you are simply being required to deliver REST API.

 This application is using the second approach (**not segregating Command and Query**) by exposing capabilities of our 'domain' via the REST API components that are responsible for